phonglh79/vDDoS-Layer4-Mapping/README.md

           6. Remove all rules exist on CSF

          End & Exit:
-          7. End All Process (Kill all Process Mode Runnning)
+          7. End All Process (Kill all Process Mode Running)
           8. Exit

 Enter Your Answer [1, 2, 3... or 8]: